 While backcountry skiing’s resurgence has captivated a new user base, it is also now a measurable, undeniable force in the industry and is the fastest growing segment of the sport.
-To wit, forty-five percent (45%) of alpine skiers and fifty-five percent (55%) of snowboarders ski or ride the backcountry.
-The demand is strong but the terrain in New Hampshire and Western Maine is limited by the natural density and legal access to the forests and mountains.
+The demand is strong but the terrain in New Hampshire and Western Maine is limited by the tree density, glade supply, and legal access to the forests and mountains.

-Granite BC resolves to improve the playing field for backcountry skiers.
+GBA resolves to improve the playing field for backcountry skiers.
 Creating and developing ski glades, however, is not the only objective of the group.
-Improving the foundation of the sport is critical to future success, such as creating partnerships and collaboration with public and private landowners, education regarding safety and ecological awareness, and creating a unified culture – one that respects the land and does not permit unauthorized cutting.
+Improving the foundation of the sport is critical to future success, such as creating partnerships and collaboration with public and private landowners, education regarding safety and ecological awareness, and creating a unified culture – one that respects the land and its owners and does not permit unauthorized cutting.